Good article on the Pete Seeger heritage:

 The new acoustic album by Manic Street Preachers sounds as if they haven’t lost their agit disco punch.
 In a review by Rick Pearson in the Metro he reckons it is their ‘bitterest’ record since ‘Holy Bible’ in 1994.
 My attention was brought to the political importance of the Manics, especially to the youth of South Wales, by the Agit Disco selection made by Sian Addicott.
 The track ’30 year War’ was written before Thatcher died – “it’s a critique of the attack on the working classes over the last 30 years” James Dean Bradfield.

-There are many singer songwriters that have been bashing out political songs and music for years and because I don’t live in my area don’t get onto this blog.
+There are many singer songwriters that have been bashing out political songs and music for years and because theydon’t live in my area of Greater London don’t come to my notice and get onto this blog.
 Its about time two of them did!
 One of these is Robb Johnson who also established ‘Irregular Records’ in Brighton in 1985.

 Irregular Records also published the music of Alun Parry a Liverpool based musician who organised the unique Liverpool Festival of Working Class (Life and) Music in from 2008 to 2011.
 Alun is about to bring out a new album after four years and you can order it here; as well as download a free album as a taster.
 The album launch is on 21st September.